Leutnant Hans von Witzland: [shrugs] Everyone must start somewhere.

 - In Down Periscope the XO is rather young (for an XO), while the diving officer has, due to reasons, never dived a boat before outside of simulators.
 The admiral assigning the crew was specifically choosing people poorly suited for their job to sabotage the commanding officer of the Stingray, against whom the admiral holds a grudge.

-- In Real Life both he and Lieutenant Chard were fairly experienced officers, however.
+- Bromhead in Zulu.
+In Real Life, both he and Lieutenant Chard were actually fairly experienced officers.

 - George MacDonald Fraser's semiautobiographical McAuslan series is largely about this, from the point of view of the newbie officer.